 The CPU is a pretty important piece of the puzzle.

-If your computer suddenly won’t boot, it’s time for some troubleshooting to figure out the problem.
+If your computer suddenly won’t boot, it’s time to troubleshoot the problem.
 Most guides tell you to take everything but the CPU and one stick of memory out, to see if it boots.
-That lets you rule out parts like your storage drives and graphics card, but what if the problem is something else?

 So, can I boot my PC without a processor installed?